+It has been estimated that, by the year 2023, global retail E-Commerce Websites sales would reach over $6 trillion.
 A staple of modern marketing & booming businesses, e-commerce appeals to all who wish to mark their presence & boost sales.
 It has proved an advantageous element of digital marketing, from small-scale brands to enterprise-level companies to independent freelancers.
-It has been estimated that, by the year 2023, global retail e-commerce sales would reach over $6 trillion.

 Essentially, e-commerce is the buying & selling of products or services online, using the internet for money & data transfer to execute any type of commercial transaction.
 This is where it differs from the term “e-business”, as it is associated only with the transaction of services & products.

 The principal example of e-commerce can be traced back to the first online sale in August of 1994.
 A CD was sold through a website, highlighting the basics of e-commerce: a business transaction was carried out between a consumer & seller through the internet.
 While it has evolved notably since then, the very foundation of its definition can be identified through this primary instance of using the World Wide Web as a selling & purchasing platform.